prisma/prisma/README.md

 > Prisma 2 is currently in Preview!
 [Limitations](./docs/limitations.md) include missing features, limited performance and stability issues.

-## What is Prisma 2?
+## What is Prisma?

 ![](https://imgur.com/skyBm10.png)

-Prisma 2 consists of three standalone tools:
+Prisma is a application data framework consisting of these tools:

 - **Photon**: A type-safe database client ("ORM replacement")
 - **Lift**: Declarative data modeling and migrations